dclarktown/Light_mice/README.md

 Figure 3: dam serum data
 - The serum data is available in the "Dam_serum_data" file.

+Figure 4: longitudinal data
+- All of the longitudinal data (weekly weight, weekly blood glucose, GTT, OMR, ERG) is available in the "Data_masterfile" file.

 # Code

 The statistical analyses were performed in GraphPad Prism and R. R code is provided to recapitulate the statistical results from Prism.